Vishwjeet-Feb/functions/README.md

 ## 6. setText :

-Updates the default text value of a field.
+Updates the default text value of the specified form field identified by fieldName with the provided fieldValue.
 ### Syntax

 ```js